run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 * `required`: is the parameter mandatory for submitting a Job.
 Default is false.
 * `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
 Default is true
 * `default.value`: if provided, serves as the default value for this parameter.
-* `min/max`: if provided,mandate a range for this parameter.
+* `min/max`: if provided, mandates a range for this parameter.

 Example: Set a limit to hyper-parameter optimization parallelism: